 Sets the constant buffers used by the pixel shader pipeline stage.

-void PSSetConstantBuffers( [in] UINT StartSlot, [in] UINT NumBuffers, [in] ID3D11Buffer *const *ppConstantBuffers );
+void PSSetConstantBuffers( [in] UINT StartSlot, [in] UINT NumBuffers, [in, optional] ID3D11Buffer *const *ppConstantBuffers );

 - StartSlot [in]